 Before applying, applicants must contact the appropriate Director of Studies, no later than October 1, to determine if the project is within the purview of Dumbarton Oaks.
 Completed applications must include three letters of reference posted directly by the recommenders to the online application.

 The Directors of Studies may be reached by contacting their departments below:

 Upon completion of their projects, grant recipients will be asked to submit brief reports of their work suitable for dissemination on the Dumbarton Oaks website.
 For projects involving photography, Dumbarton Oaks requests that successful applicants provide a set of digital images to document their work.
 Reports, no longer than 2,000 words, should be submitted as both Microsoft Word and PDF documents, with one to three illustrations sent separately in .tif or .jpg format.
 All photographs and illustrations for documentation and for project grant reports must be submitted in digital format, and as separate high resolution files—not embedded in another type of document.
 All images must be of sufficient quality for print publication—at least 7” wide at 300 dpi, or about 2100 pixels wide.
 Maps, graphs, and line drawings should be supplied as vector graphics, such as Adobe Illustrator .ai or .eps.
 Byzantine project grant recipients may also be asked to submit longer reports covering more than one season for publication in Dumbarton Oaks Papers; while it does not guarantee publication, Dumbarton Oaks Papers requests first consideration of reports growing out of funded fieldwork.

 Please read and follow the online instructions.
-Applications, in English, must be submitted electronically by November 1.
+Applications, in English, must be submitted electronically via the Embark application system by November 1.